Last updated on March 14th, 2023

 Teeth whitening is an effective and affordable way to get rid of stains to achieve a better smile.
 Unfortunately, teeth sensitivity after whitening is a common problem.
 Although the pain is only temporary, you can minimize the discomfort by using special kinds of toothpaste that can block pain signals before it reaches your teeth’s nerves.

 As you can see, the sensitivity issues mentioned here are mostly temporary or easy to deal with.
-However, if you have prolonged discomfort or severe pain due to the sensitivity, you are strongly advised to see your dentist.
+However, if you have prolonged discomfort or severe pain due to sensitivity, you are strongly advised to see your dentist.

 What To Do For The Treatment Of Sensitive Teeth?